Attendance & Reporting Absence

 The school sets targets for attendance and employs an Attendance Officer.
 We ask that you as parents also take attendance very seriously and note the following points:

 It is a legal requirement that ALL students register with their Form Tutor twice a day, at 8.45 a.m. and 2.00 p.m.
 We use an electronic attendance system which enables us to register and monitor each student, each lesson.
 Students are expected to arrive on time for Tutor Time and for all of their lessons.
-However, if they are unavoidably late they must sign in at the Lower, Middle or Upper School offices.
+However, if they are unavoidably late they must sign in at Reception.
 Lateness will be followed up and does lead to sanctions being applied.

 If your child is staying at home unwell, or is absent from school for any other reason, please ring the school first thing in the morning to notify us.
 Contact details are provided below:

 Lower School, Years 7 & 8: Mrs Nicola Darbyshire, LS Administrator